Derived categories of flips and cubic hypersurfaces: Hilbert squares of low-degree hypersurfaces

 \subsection{Projective space}

 We will recall the setup and proof of \cite[lemma~2.9]{2001.06078v1}.
 We will use the notation of \eqref{equation:double-cover-notation} for~$X=\mathbb{P}^n$.
 Consider the morphism

-which is the product of the blowup~$\tau$ and the morphism which sends a point on the blowup to the line in~$\mathbb{P}^n$ spanned by two distinct points or a point together with a tangent direction, which gives a point on the Grassmannian~$\Gr(2,n+1)$.
-It is quasi-finite by construction (its fibres are either empty or singletons), hence by \cite[\href{https://stacks.math.columbia.edu/tag/02LS}{tag 02LS}]{stacks} it is actually finite.
-By Zariski's main theorem we can conclude it is a closed immersion.
+which is the product of the blowup~$\tau$ and the morphism~$\Bl_\Delta(\mathbb{P}^n\times\mathbb{P}^n)\to\Gr(2,n+1)$ sending a point on the blowup to the line in~$\mathbb{P}^n$ spanned by two distinct points or a point together with a tangent direction, which gives a point on the Grassmannian~$\Gr(2,n+1)$.
+It is quasi-finite by construction (its fibres are either empty or singletons), hence by \cite[\href{https://stacks.math.columbia.edu/tag/02LS}{tag 02LS}]{stacks} it is actually finite (and a computation on the tangent spaces shows it is in fact a closed immersion, but we will not need this).

 We have that~$\Pic(\mathbb{P}^n\times\mathbb{P}^n\times\Gr(2,n+1))\cong\mathbb{Z}^{\oplus3}$ and we will denote

 here~$\mathcal{O}_{\Gr(2,n+1)}(1)$ is the Pl\"ucker line bundle.
 The line bundles~$\mathcal{O}_{\mathbb{P}^n\times\mathbb{P}^n\times\Gr(2,n+1)}(i,j,k)$ are ample if and only if~$i,j,k\geq 1$, and because~$\varphi$ is finite (so in particular affine) ampleness is preserved under pullback.